-while such such a vector $g$ does not exist if the data $\tra{(u^{\ud},\bar{y})}{1}{T}$ are used to construct the Hankel matrices. \begin{rem}[Obtaining undisturbed system data] There are different approaches to obtain the data of system~\eqref{eq:VARXFree}: \begin{enumerate}[label=(\roman*)] \item Measure the input-output data of system~\eqref{eq:VARX} when there is temporarily no disturbance, e.g., a power system can be considered undisturbed when there are only very limited users at midnight. \item Deploy additional high-fidelity sensors to measure the realizations of disturbances of system~\eqref{eq:VARX} in the offline phase, e.g. environment temperature for building climate control and user demands in power systems.
+\begin{rem}[Obtaining undisturbed system data] There are different approaches to obtain the data of system~\eqref{eq:VARXFree}: \begin{enumerate}[label=(\roman*)] \item Measure the input-output data of system~\eqref{eq:VARX} during periods when disturbances are absent or negligible.
+For instance, \citet{hong16probabilistic} suggest that the electricity demand in power systems exhibit reduced variability at midnight when the weather conditions are smooth and human activities are limited.
+Moreover, by appropriate input design, the effect of disturbances can be reduced such that the resulting input–output data can be treated as approximately noise-free \citep{ljung99system, forssell99time}. \item Deploy additional high-fidelity sensors to measure the realizations of disturbances of system~\eqref{eq:VARX} in the offline phase, e.g., environment temperature for building climate control and user demands in power systems.
 Then, based on the collected data, one can compute the undisturbed trajectory of~\eqref{eq:VARXFree}, cf.~Section~\ref{sec:Estimation}.
-This assumption on the availability of additional data, e.g. disturbance or state measurements, appears frequently in recent literature \citep{wolff24robust,disaro24equivalence}. \item Collect the input-output data of the disturbed system~\eqref{eq:VARX} and estimate the corresponding disturbance realizations, see Remark~\ref{rem:VARX}.
-Then, one can compute the undisturbed trajectory of~\eqref{eq:VARXFree} as in Approach~\ref{itm:measurement}. \end{enumerate} \end{rem} Using the data of~\eqref{eq:VARXFree} to construct Hankel matrices, one may wonder whether the predicted trajectory $\tra{(u,y)}{1}{N}$ is guaranteed to satisfy the dynamics~\eqref{eq:VARXDyn} since the system is only undisturbed during the data collection.
-Intuitively, the answer is positive as disturbances only appear before the data collection phase and thus the dynamics~\eqref{eq:VARXDyn} still hold for $\traud{(u,y)}{1}{T}$.
+This assumption on the availability of additional data, e.g., disturbance or state measurements, appears frequently in recent literature \citep{depersis20formulas, doerfler23on, alanwar23data,wolff24robust,disaro24equivalence}. \item Collect the input-output data of the disturbed system~\eqref{eq:VARX} and estimate the corresponding disturbance realizations. \citet{pan23stochastic} propose a least-squares estimator

+with $S= $.
+Then, one can compute the undisturbed trajectory of~\eqref{eq:VARXFree} as in Approach~\ref{itm:measurement}.
+Additionally, \citet{turan22data} develop a state observer for systems with unknown disturbances. \end{enumerate} \end{rem} Using the data of~\eqref{eq:VARXFree} to construct Hankel matrices, one may wonder whether the predicted trajectory $\tra{(u,y)}{1}{N}$ is guaranteed to satisfy the dynamics~\eqref{eq:VARXDyn} since the effects of past disturbances before data collection persist.
+Intuitively, the answer is positive as the dynamics~\eqref{eq:VARXDyn} still hold for $\traud{(u,y)}{1}{T}$ during data collection.

+It should be noted that one cannot directly apply the original stochastic fundamental lemma, i.e. Lemma~\ref{lem:StochFundam}, to the undisturbed system~\eqref{eq:VARXFree}.
+In this case, $v=0$ and $\Hankel_N(\trad{v}{0}{T-1})=0$ hold.
+Therefore, $(u,0)_{[0,T-1]}$ is not persistently exciting.
+Put differently, in case of undisturbed input-output measurements, our previous result allows only to predict undisturbed future trajectories.

 \begin{assum}[Persistently exciting data] We assume that the collected data $\traud{(u,y)}{1}{T}$ satisfy